Cardiovascular Disease and Hypertension

 A number of clinical trials, observational research studies, and healthcare studies (link to database search on cardiovascular disease) operated by Welch Center faculty foster ongoing and future collaborations and provide great research opportunities for trainees.
 NIH training grant (T32) for CVD supports 12 trainees at different stages every year and also provides basis for fruitful training at the Welch Center.

-Welch Center Faculty with research interests in Cardiovascular Disease: Lawrence Appel, Jeanne Clark, Joe Coresh, Deidra Crews, Gail Daumit, Sherita Golden, Morgan Grams, Raquel Greer, Mike Klag, Nisa Maruthur, Kunihiro Matsushita, Edgar Miller, Elizabeth Selvin, Jessica Yeh, and Hunter Young.
+Welch Center Faculty with research interests in Cardiovascular Disease: Lawrence Appel, Jeanne Clark, Joe Coresh, Deidra Crews, Gail Daumit, Sherita Golden, Morgan Grams, Raquel Greer, Nisa Maruthur, Kunihiro Matsushita, Edgar Miller, Elizabeth Selvin, Nae-Yuh Wang, and Jessica Yeh.